TerryV8/click-count/docs/terraform_vpc.md

-# Choose AWS as a provider and create VPC
+# Choose AWS as a provider and create a VPC

 Edit aws-vpc.tf file, which does following tasks: